SFTtech/openage-blog/content/fun/python_enums_in_cpp.md

 };
 ```

-Thus, it is now possible to to this:
+Thus, it is now possible to do this:
 ``` cpp
 LogLevel a = LogLevel::info;  // store a handle to the static constexpr member! a.foo();                      // call the enum "member" method!